skinos7/tiger7/project/clock/restart.md

                                                          // "point": fixed-point to restart
                                                          // "idle": idle specifie period to restart

-    "age":"The maximum runtime",                               // [ number ], The unit is seconds, valid for "mode" is "age"
+    "delay":"delay some second to work",                       // [ number ], The unit is seconds, valid for all mode" "age":"The maximum runtime",                               // [ number ], The unit is seconds, valid for "mode" is "age"

     "point_age":"The maximum runtime",                         // [ number ], valid for "mode" is "point"